HaysonC/PIVONet/README.md

 ### Quick Tips

+> [!TIP]
+>
-> **⚠️ Notice:** Default `limit` values in the experiment YAML files under `src/experiments/` have been reduced to lower particle/sample counts for faster, lightweight testing.
+> Default `limit` values in the experiment YAML files under `src/experiments/` have been reduced to lower particle/sample counts for faster, lightweight testing.
 Use the `--limit` or `--particles` CLI flags, or edit the YAML directly, to restore larger-scale runs when needed.

 - **Reduce particle count for fast runs ( quick testing):**

   - Use the `--particles` flag when running the import workflow to override the config default.
 Example:

     ```bash
     python -m src.workflows.import_trajectories --particles 64 --output-dir data/demo
     ```
   - When training, use the `--limit` flag to cap the number of samples consumed for faster iterations:

     ```bash
     python -m src.workflows.train_cnf --bundles data/demo --limit 1000 --epochs 5
     ```
 - **Pretrained checkpoints:**

   - Pretrained checkpoints are included in the repository cache under `cache/checkpoints/` (e.g. `cache/checkpoints/2d-euler-vortex_cnf/cnf_latest.pt`).
   - To reuse an existing checkpoint during training the CLI will detect and offer to reuse it.
 Programmatically you can load a checkpoint with:

     ```python
     from pathlib import Path
     from src.networks.cnf import CNFModel
     model = CNFModel(dim=2, hidden_dim=128)
     model.load_state_dict(torch.load(Path('cache/checkpoints/2d-euler-vortex_cnf/cnf_latest.pt')))
     model.eval()
     ```
   - To point the workflow at a checkpoint directory use `--ckpt-dir`:

     ```bash
     python -m src.workflows.train_cnf --ckpt-dir cache/checkpoints/2d-euler-vortex_cnf
     ```
   - If you want a single-file example for inference (no training), load the checkpoint into the model and run your inference script as above.

 ---